binodrajpandey/spring-data-cassandra/README.md

     tags list<text>,
     primary key((publisher,title),isbn)
 );

 where publisher and title are partition key and isbn is cluster key.
-We have used composite partitionkey to use multiple partition. now test using command: describe tables;
+We have used composite partitionkey to use multiple partition.
+6. Now test using command:
+describe tables;
-you can insert test data to verify:
+7.you can insert test data to verify:
 INSERT INTO book (isbn, publisher ,title, tags) VALUES ( now(), 'binod','long journey',['tag1','tag2']) using ttl 100;

-4. Open cassandraConfig.java file and edit name of keyspaces, contanct point, cassandra credentials.
+8. Open cassandraConfig.java file and edit name of keyspaces, contanct point, cassandra credentials.
-5. build the project and then run it.
+9. build the project and then run it.
-6. run the test for CRUD operation.
+10. run the test for CRUD operation.